ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 There are several special considerations when you restore your management backups:

 * For vCenter and PSC, VMware provides an installer that can deploy a new virtual appliance and restore the configuration from backup.
-* When you restore an appliance from backup, the installer detects the type of appliance (vCenter Server, PSC, or vCenter with embedded PSC) based on the backup information you provide.
+* When you restore an appliance from backup, the installer detects the type of appliance (vCenter Server with embedded PSC) based on the backup information you provide.
 * Because you deploy directly to one of your hosts, you might not be able to deploy to a distributed switch or port group.
 You might need to create a temporary standard switch and port group for deploying the recovered appliances, and migrate one of your vmnics temporarily to this switch to provide network connectivity for your VMs.
 After deployment, you can migrate the VMs to the distributed port group and return the vmnic to the dvSwitch.
 * For NSX, you might need to redeploy your NSX Manager and controllers before you restore the configuration from backup.
 * Ensure that you familiarize yourself with the VMware considerations and limitations for vCenter backup and restore.